aws-robotics/aws-robomaker-sample-application-cloudwatch/README.md

     ```bash
     roslaunch cloudwatch_simulation [command] follow_route:=false dynamic_route:=true
     ```

+Note that when running robot applications on a robot, `use_sim_time` should be set to `false` (which is the default value in `deploy_rotate.launch` and `deploy_await_commands.launch`).
+When running robot applications along with simulation applications, `use_sim_time` should be set to `true` for both applications (which is the default value in `rotate.launch`, `await_commands.launch` and all the launch files in simulation workspace).

+When running simulation applications, run command with `gui:=true` to run gazebo client for visualization.

 For navigation, you can generate a map with map generation plugin.
 See [this](#generate-occupancy-map-via-map-generation-plugin) for instructions.